ravikirankrishnaprasad/multi-agent-hallucination-detection-and-correction/README.md

 ```
 ---
 # Key Results

-Experimental evaluation demonstrates the effectiveness of retrieval-grounded verification for hallucination detection.
+The proposed multi-agent verification and correction framework was evaluated on a unified binary dataset combining MedHallu and TruthfulQA.

-Key observations:
+Key findings:

-* **High precision hallucination detection**
+* **High precision hallucination detection** (~0.97)
-* Approximately **32% hallucination recall** on the MedHallu benchmark
+* **Strong recall performance** (~0.89)
+* **F1-score of ~0.93**, indicating balanced detection capability
-* Approximately **5–6% hallucination reduction** after applying the correction stage
+* Approximately **40% hallucination reduction** on the MedHallu dataset after applying correction
+* **Low regression rate (~2%)**, indicating minimal degradation of correct responses

-These results suggest that lightweight retrieval-based verification can significantly improve the factual reliability of LLM outputs without requiring additional LLM inference during verification.
+These results demonstrate that retrieval-grounded verification combined with evidence-guided correction can significantly improve the factual reliability of LLM-generated responses.

 ---
 # Reproducibility